 Pasta is one of those go to dishes that can always please a household.
 It’s easy to cook, you can make lots of it quickly, and it fills you up leaving everyone satisfied.
 Pasta is also a great base for lots of different hidden vegetables in your sauces.
 These added nutrients can offer needed vitamins and minerals.
-If you’re not a fan of bulking up sauces with vegetables, click here for more ways that Review Critic could help you stay healthy.
+If you’re not a fan of bulking up sauces with vegetables, you could find some ways that Review Critic could help you stay healthy.
 But, once you’ve gotten all of your ingredients together, why does your pasta never come out like the professionals?
 Even if you followed a recipe exactly, why does your dish not taste like it just came out of the kitchen of a 5 star restaurant?
 Avoid these common pasta mistakes to help bring your pasta dish from sad to star!

 1. Overcrowding The Pot

-Not using enough water could be a huge mistake when cooking pasta.
+Not using enough water could be ahuge mistake when cooking pasta.
 You want to use a pot big enough that, once the pasta is added, there are still a few inches of water left above the sinking pasta.
 As a good rule of thumb, your 6-8 quart pot should be about ¾ full for one pound of pasta to cook correctly.
 Your pasta needs room to breathe so it can soak in the water at a natural pace.
 Not enough water can cause the pasta to stick to the bottom of the pot as well as to itself.
 Also, as pasta cooks, it naturally lets out some starch.
 If there is not enough water in the pot to dilute this starch, the pasta will leave the pot with a gummy texture.

 2. Bring In The Ocean Water